pereznetworks/WeatherX/README.md

       - front-end and back-end can be merged, run as 1 server

 # upgrade deps, if use any of alexm's original ssr github repo:
-  - has 2 deprecated npm package dependencies and some vulnerabilities
+  - some vulnerabilities
       - vulnerabilities can be fixed with some slick npm/npu commands
-        - nomnom is a dep of 2 npm packages
+  - 2 npm package dependencies have dep on deprecated npm package
       - project/folder$ npm list nomnom
             ```
             ├─┬ enzyme@3.2.0
             │ └─┬ rst-selector-parser@2.2.3